RESETHACKER-COMMUNITY/What-Is-RESETHACKER/README.md

 > ResetDeveloper (team leader Altaf Shaikh) announced his 1st webinars on "Importance of Python and cybersecurity."

 - 24th September 2020
-> RH_Security assigned the task to create a Pentesting report Samples, Quotation, T&c for ResetHacker website.
+> RH_Security assigned the task to create a Pentesting report Samples, Quotation, privacy policy for ResetHacker.

 √ Updating Soon